Explore. Engage. Experience. / Full Catalog / Health 1: Life Management Skills

 What will you learn in this unit?

-• Evaluate how public health policies and government regulations can influence health promotion and disease prevention
+• Recognize how public health policies and government regulations can influence health practices and behaviors

 What will you learn in this unit?